 In general pads for ‘lighter’ bladder leakage look and feel like pantyliners and come in boxes to keep them flat and compact.
 This makes a good starting point if you are looking for something to keep you confident and safe against a small leak.

-If you suffer with more severe leakage and could empty half your bladder or would risk getting wet clothes then look at the pads in bags which will be more absorbent.
+If you suffer with more severe leakage and could potentially empty half your bladder, or would risk getting wet clothes then look at the pads in bags which will be more absorbent.
 However, if you are getting that wet when you play sport your priority should be to solve the bladder problem further.
 Talk to your physio about what they recommend.

 2. MODERN waterproof knickers